 Where is it offered?

-Kindergarten is offered in a range of settings including community kindergartens and childcare centres.
-They can be managed by volunteer parent committees, private and not-for-profit early years management.
+Kindergarten is offered in a range of settings including community kindergartens and child care/early learning Centre's.
+They can be managed by volunteer parent committees (Committees of Management) and not-for-profit early years management (EYMs).